-As the advocacy team at Children’s Hospitals and Clinics of Minnesota, it’s our job to bring health home through active community engagement and strong public policy advocacy.
+As the advocacy team at Children’s Minnesota, it’s our job to bring health home through active community engagement and strong public policy advocacy.
 Our work is founded in Out-Teaman understanding that health is largely driven by factors outside of clinical care, a respect for community knowledge and a belief that every child deserves to be healthy and well.
 As a result, we work hard to influence federal, state and local public policy decisions and building relationships with organizations and people who share an interest in supporting children and families.

 How you can help

 You don’t have to work at Children’s to help us advocate for Children’s, patients and families.
 Learn how you can be a voice for children.

 Meet our team